 If you want to use your camera and track points outside of Earth Studio, you'll need to export that data in a format that a third-party program can understand.

 For After Effects, this is an Adobe ExtendScript file (.jsx), which recreates the camera and any track points within a new After Effects composition.

 Exporting with a Render

 In most cases, it's best to export tracking data along with a render.
 This ensures that your camera and track points are perfectly up-to-date with the underlying footage.

-To get tracking data when you render, check the Include 3D Tracking Data option in the Advanced Render Settings.
+To get tracking data when you render, select the desired format under 3D Tracking Data in the Advanced Settings.
 The tracking data script will be included with your image sequence and project file in the resulting zip.

 Exporting as Standalone Script

 Some situations might require you to export tracking data for a project that has already been rendered.
 For example, you might need to add additional track points to an existing animation.

 At any time, you can use File > Export > 3D Tracking Data... to export tracking data without re-rendering.
 Select which tracking elements you need (3D Camera and/or Track Points), and Earth Studio will begin downloading your tracking data as a .jsx file.

 Ensure that there are no differences between the camera in your tracking data and the camera motion from your rendered footage.
 If there are, you'll need to re-render your project.
 Otherwise, composited elements will not line up with your Earth Studio footage.